 Simple Rules for No Contact

-- Unfriend them on Facebook.
+- Unfriend your ex on Facebook.

-- Unfollow them on Twitter and Instagram.
+- Unfollow your ex on Twitter and Instagram.

 - Only keep the most essential phone number in your contacts—if you both agreed only to contact via their landline number, delete their cell.